Designing in VR

 Why VR?

 VR revolutionizes the way we interact with computers.
-Users can now leverage physical inputs like their head, hands, eyes, voice, and body.
+Users can leverage physical inputs like their head, hands, eyes, voice, and body.
+They have way more to work with.
 This is especially powerful when these inputs are working together in concert.
 The sketch below is a slide recreation from Michael Abrash’s OC6: “The Future of VR” presentation where he perfectly articulated this point.

-VR also enables higher levels of user experience with things like immersion, scale, embodiment, and presence.
+VR also enables higher levels of user experience with things like immersion, scale, embodiment, agency, and presence.

 As a VR designer, you will become a multi-disciplinary force of creativity.
 Spatial designers will need to think about interaction.
 Interaction designers will need to think spatially.
 Static artist will explore animation.
 2D designers will pick up 3D and so on.